Leapfrogging (strategy): Disadvantages

-The bypassed Japanese forces were expected to be ineffective and "wither on the vine" and starve within a few months, but this did not occur.
-They cultivated gardens using seeds and equipment imported by aircraft and submarines and worked with local labor, and remained strong and well-organized.
+The bypassed Japanese forces were expected to be ineffective, to "wither on the vine" and starve within a few months, but this did not occur.
+They cultivated gardens using seeds and equipment imported by aircraft and submarines, worked with local labor, and remained stronger and better-organized than anticipated.
 They remained capable of offensive action, and mounted major counterattacks against the American forces in the Battle of Driniumor River and the Bougainville counterattack.
 Containing these Japanese forces tied up six American divisions, threatening to make the American Army the one that became strategically ineffective.
 They did not pursue defeated Japanese forces and engaged in little patrolling beyond their defensive perimeters, allowing the defeated Japanese to regroup and reform.
 It also left local people at the mercy of the Japanese.
 When MacArthur returned to the Philippines, he abandoned leapfrogging in favor of a policy of the complete destruction of the Japanese forces, mainly based on a political imperative of liberating the Filipinos.
 Australian forces relieved the American garrisons in late 1944 and conducted offensives against the Japanese on Bougainville and at Aitape.